CommunityDragon/HexDocs/lol/lcuapi/Getting started with the LCU API.md

 ## Getting the port number and the password

-As I said, the LCU API runs on your computer alongside many other programs so rather than using a fixed port and risking it not being available, the LCU just asks the operating system for an available port instead which means we're gonna have to find that port number.
+The LCU API runs on your computer alongside many other programs so rather than using a fixed port and risking it not being available, the LCU just asks the operating system for an available port instead which means we're gonna have to find that port number.
 We have 2 solutions to that problem (both of them are going to cover the port number as well as the password):

 ### The lockfile method